Sledgehammer (Peter Gabriel song): Background

 Gabriel contacted Jackson to assemble a horn section that included Jackson on trumpet, Mark Rivera on saxophone, and Don Mikkelsen on trombone.
 Gabriel explained that he wanted a real horn section on "Sledgehammer" to capture some of the intricacies of brass playing that could not be achieved with a synthesiser.
 He cited the slow brass swells in the second verse as an example of the expressiveness that he desired.
-The song also features a synthesised shakuhachi flute generated with an E-mu Emulator II sampler.
+The song also features a synthesised shakuhachi flute generated by an E-mu Systems synthesizer and resampled and layered with other sounds from the Fairlight CMI.
 Gabriel said that the "cheap organ sound" came from an expensive Prophet-5 synth, which he regarded as "an old warhorse" sound tool.
 The backing vocals were sung by P. P. Arnold, Coral "Chyna Whyne" Gordon, and Dee Lewis, who also did the backing for "Big Time".
 Overdubs for the horn section and backing vocals took place in September 1985 at Power Station Studios in New York City.